Lebanon Tax Calculator (2026)

 Frequently asked questions

-Lebanon uses a progressive tax system with three main brackets: income below LL 18 million is taxed at 2%, income from LL 18 million to LL 675 million is taxed progressively from 2% to 25%, and income above LL 675 million is taxed at a flat 25%.
-A family deduction of LL 900 million is applied to reduce your taxable income before these rates are calculated.
+Lebanon uses a progressive income tax system with rates ranging from 2% to 25% on employment income.
+Income between LL 18 million and LL 675 million is taxed progressively, while income above LL 675 million is taxed at a flat 25% rate.
+You also receive a family deduction of LL 900 million that reduces your taxable income.

-How much do I pay in social contributions as an employee in Lebanon?
+Do I have to pay social contributions as an employee in Lebanon?

-As an employee, you contribute 3% to the medical scheme on your income, but only up to a capped base of LL 120 million monthly (LL 1,440 million annually).
-Your maximum annual medical contribution is capped at LL 43.2 million, regardless of how much you earn above that threshold.
+Yes, as an employee in Lebanon you must contribute 3% to the medical scheme on your gross income, with a monthly cap of LL 120 million (LL 1,440 million annually).
+Your maximum annual contribution is capped at LL 43.2 million, regardless of your income level.

 Compare Lebanon with another country